 For this reason, it felt more like a tour of the Antrim Coast than a Game of Thrones tour.
 This does, however, mean that you could still really enjoy the tour even if you’re not a fan of Game of Thrones.
 There also isn’t a lot of time to eat as time is pretty limited at every stop.
 Our driver let us to eat and drink on the bus though so this wasn’t really a problem.

 So are you a Game of Thrones fan?
 Have you ever visited any of their filming locations?
 Let me know in the comments below!
-Iceland and Dubrovnik are right at the top of my bucket list.
+Game of Thrones filming locations in Dubrovnik and Iceland are right at the top of my bucket list.
 That’s totally not because Game of Thrones has been filmed in these locations as well… Nope, not at all…

-Brit Movie Tours hosted me for a review, but as always all opinions are my own.
-You can use the link below to book this tour for £35.
+Stones and Thrones hosted me for a review, but as always all opinions are my own.
+You can use the link below to book this tour for £30.

 READY TO SAVE MONEY FOR TRAVEL?

 Get access to my free eBook filled with tips and tricks to help YOU save money to travel the world.